Entanglement and factorization in axion-de Sitter universes: Late-time correlators

 \subsection{Geodesic approximation}

-We now add a massive free scalar field, $\phi$, in the axion-dS wormhole plus universe configuration (Fig. \ref{fig:Setup}), where the scalar theory is given:
+We now add a massive free scalar field, $\phi$, in the axion-dS theory (Fig. \ref{fig:Setup}), where the scalar theory is given:

 We can then compute its propagator in different ways.
-We will employ the geodesic approximation, valid when $\phi$ is a heavy massive field \cite{Balasubramanian:1999zv,Louko:2000tp}, which has been recently discussed by \cite{Chapman:2022mqd,Aalsma:2022eru,Faruk:2023uzs} in the context of complex geodesics in dS space.
-Here
+We will employ the geodesic approximation, valid when $\phi$ is a heavy massive field \cite{Balasubramanian:1999zv,Louko:2000tp} {{to solve the Klein-Gordon equation of the scalar field \eqref{eq:scalar action} using the heat kernel method in App. \ref{app:correlators} (see \eqref{eq:large mass limit}),\footnote{{{Given that we work in a closed universe, some simplifications for propagators in Euclidean AdS wormholes (e.g.~\cite{Betzios:2019rds}) do not apply in this case, but the evaluation follows from the same principles.}}}

-where $L^{\rm (g)}(x,~y)$ is the geodesic legth between the points $x$, $y$.
-This can be derived through path integrals and heat kernel methods.
-Also, (\ref{eq: G geodesics}) becomes more accurate when the points $x$ and $y$ are close to each other.
-We will consider 1-loop corrections to account for possible deviations from this regime.
+where $L(x,~y)$ is the geodesic length between the points $x$, $y$; $\Delta(x,y)$ is the Van Vleck-Morette determinant shown in \eqref{eq:important eq}.
+Note that (\ref{eq: G geodesics}) becomes more accurate when the points $x$ and $y$ are close to each other, or when $m$ is large compared to the inverse geodesic length connecting $x$ and $y$ \cite{Aalsma:2022eru,Chapman:2022mqd}.}}